Black and White Britain miles apart on racism, CNN poll finds

 By contrast, roughly a third of each group believe the opposition Labour Party is institutionally racist: 31% of Black people and 34% of White people said so.

-The Conservative Party did not respond to a request for comment.
+In response to the poll findings, a Conservative Party spokesperson told CNN: “Prejudice and discrimination have no place in the Conservative Party and we will never stand by when it comes to abuse of any kind.”

 The Labour Party said it had "set out steps to rebuild trust and confidence in Labour on the issue of racism," including "a number of internal measures aimed at ensuring the party embodies the values it stands for."

 Black and White respondents have exactly opposite views on whether they trust the UK government not to repeat something like the Windrush scandal in 2018.
 People who had come to the country legally from the Commonwealth between 1948 and 1971 -- and did not have paperwork to show their right to remain -- were harassed, and sometimes wrongly jailed or deported, although they had an automatic right to remain in Britain.

-Note: Update: This story has been updated to better reflect Nova Reid's remarks on some children’s perception of what Black children look like.
-Statements from the Conservative Party and National Police Chiefs' Council have also been added.